opsone-ch/documentation/index.rst

 Managed Server Version 7
 ========================

 You are looking at the documentation of our managed server version 7.
-Switch to the documentation for other versions by using the versions selector below.
+Switch to the documentation for other versions by using the versions at the bottom of the navigation.

-Each version is based on a certain Debian release and tied to versions of additional software like PHP and MySQL.
-This concept allows you to select the appropriate version depending on the application you use, and also to switch to a newer generation in a planned way according to your needs.
+To start, we recommend you to make yourself familiar with the :doc:`general/index`, and especially the :doc:`general/access`.

-.. list-table:: Main Software Versions
+.. list-table:: Managed Server Version 7: Main Software Versions and End of Life Date
-   :widths: 20 20 20 20 20

    * - OS Release
      - Webserver